Sciss/ScalaCollider-DOT/README.md

     "de.sciss" %% "scalacollider-dot" % v

-The current stable version `v` is `"0.10.4"`.
+The current stable version `v` is `"1.0.0"`.

 ## building

-This project builds with sbt and Scala 2.13, 2.12, 2.11.
+This project builds with sbt and Scala 2.13, 2.12.
+The last version to support Scala 2.11 was v0.10.4.
 To compile `sbt test:compile`.
 To print the test output, `sbt test:run`.

 ## contributing